How do we develop AI education in schools?

 Time: 16:30-17:30 GMT / 11:30-12:30 ET / 8:30-9:30 PT / 17:30-18:30 CET

 AI and data science have recently received a lot of attention in the media, as machine learning systems are now used to make decisions in areas such as healthcare, finance, and employment.
 The recently published UK National AI Strategy declared that “the [UK] government will continue to ensure programmes that engage children with AI concepts are accessible and reach the widest demographic”.
 But what will this mean in practice?
 As of yet, very few countries have incorporated any study of AI and data science in their school curricula or computing programmes of study.
-As part of the Raspberry Pi Foundation’s series of free research seminars on how to educate young people about AI and data science, we are delighted to host a panel event to discuss what young people need from AI education.
+As part of the Raspberry Pi Foundation’s series of free research seminars on how to educate young people about AI and data science, we were delighted to host a panel event to discuss what young people need from AI education.

 Tabitha Goldstaub, Chair of the UK Government’s AI Council